zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2019_vast_origraph.md

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---
+### Acknowledgements

+This work was funded by the National Science Foundation (OAC 1835904, IIS 1350896, IIS 1751238) and by the Utah Genome Project.